RickK213/Chatroom/README.md

 <li>All messages are stored in a Queue.</li>
 <li>SOLID deisgn principles were used in the following ways:</li>
 <ul>
 <li>The dependency injection design pattern was used for logging.
 This creates low coupling and high cohesion.
-This satisfies the "D" in the SOLID principles &mdash; The Dependency Inversion Principle.<li>
+This satisfies the "D" in the SOLID principles &mdash; The Dependency Inversion Principle.</li>
 <li>The Single Responsibility ("S" in SOLID) is satisfied in the CheckIfConnected method in the User class.
 This method does one thing and one thing well.</li>
 </ul>
 </ul>